m1sta/prescript/README.md

 ### Shorthand function assignment
 Use of an equals sign during function definition and assignment is optional.
 Eg. `obj.prop -> fnBody`

-### For-of conversion to capture both key and value
+### For-in conversion to capture both key and value
-For-of loops can be defined to extract both key and value at the same time by providing a second variable name when the loop is declared.
+For-in loops can be defined to extract both key and value at the same time by providing a second variable name when the loop is declared.
 This feature exists to reduce confusion between for-of and for-in.
-Eg. `for (key, value of dict)`
+Eg. `for (key, value in dict)`

 ### For loop supports 'to' keyword
 The `to` keyword can be used to define standard for loops.
 Eg. `for (x = 0 to array.length)`